 Here’s a little freebie that would be great to print and place inside your students writing folders or journals as a reference tool.
 This is from The Colorful Apple:

-Another way to teach your students the parts of a friendly letter is with this handy flipbook.
-This idea was found over at Teaching Maddeness:
+Another way to teach your students the parts of a friendly letter is with this handy flipbook: (source: Teaching Maddeness)

 Sometimes we’ll even sing.
 Now, if you knew me in real life, you know that the only people I sing in front of are my own children (who treat me like a rockstar) and my students (when NO other adults are present).
 So, I make sure that the classroom door is closed and belt out this tune with the kiddos (PS – if you know the original source for this one, please share):